 Other options are source-based deduplication products, which can make backups for smaller offices more feasible at a lower price.
 Products that fit this description include CommVault Simpana, EMC Avamar, IBM's TSM and Symantec Corp.
 NetBackup.
 However, she noted, this solution style "won't really work well for anything more than a few hundred gigs."

 Going straight to the cloud can also work.
 But many organizations prefer an intermediate step.
 "I am seeing a fair number of companies with on premises backup in the data center but in remote backup they are doing disk-to-disk-to-cloud or disk-to-cloud.
 So they don't have to worry about pulling data back to the site.
-And there are many vendors providing cloud-based backup-as-a-service.
+And there are many vendors providing cloud-based backup as a service.
 "The ones doing a lot of branch office support are Iron Mountain, i365 and various smaller services providers using OEM solutions from Asigra and Geminare," she said.

 "None of these paths are mutually exclusive -- you could supply any combination of those technologies to achieve your backup goals," she said.
 But clearly local tape backup is dying.
 "Having a tape appliance at every branch is costly and time consuming."
 However, she added, the exception may be smallest companies, where tape still has a relatively secure niche because it is well established and inexpensive.

-About this author: Alan Earls is a frequent contributor to SearchDataBackup.
+Alan Earls is a frequent contributor to SearchDataBackup.

 Browse our remote data backup and recovery guide